About Kumamoto Castle Town

 The restoration of these endangered historic buildings not only restores cultural heritage and preserves the historic nature of the castle townscape, but also helps to rebuild sense of place for the community.
-The restoration of five key structures that preserve the character of the castle town will be completed in spring 2020.
+The restoration of five key structures that preserve the character of the castle town was successfully completed in spring 2020.